Ethansmit/python_tutorial/Section-1/python-basics.md

 print(r'Something\or\not')
 # Note that raw strings cannot end with odd number of backslashes.

+# Format Strings
+# Formats operation, creates replacement fields with corresponding arguments indicated by {}
+"It's {}".format("George") # Formats "George" into brackets. f'The number is {5 + 3}' # Another way to use format.
+Useful for prints.
+# Formatting can also be used for maps.
+"{name} was born in {country}".format_map(name='Charles') # Formats a map entry to name and country arguments.

 # Multi-line String literal
 # Either ''' or """ can be used.
 multi = '''\